jaredLunde/railway-image-service/README.md

 # Image Processing Service for Railway

-> A self-hosted alternative to services like Cloudinary, Imgix, and others.
+A self-hosted alternative to services like Cloudinary, Imgix, and others that helps you move faster and pay less when you need to manage image content.

-Upload, serve, and process images on Railway.
+Upload, serve, and process images on Railways.
 Includes on-the-fly image resizing, cropping, automatic AVIF/WebP, and more.

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/MF8Rcp?referralCode=5hTSOZ)